Mount Carleton Provincial Park

 - Mount Head, 792 m (2,589ft) off the beaten track, but worth it!

 - Mount Sagamook, 777 m (2,549 ft) our most challenging hike

 - Mount Bailey, 564m (1,850 ft) an easier climb and great view.

 From the north or west: Route 17, exit onto Route 180 to Route 385 to Mount Carleton

 From the east: Route 180, to Route 385 to Mount Carleton

 From the south: from the Trans-Canada Highway (Route 2), take Route 109 to Route 108.
 Turn onto Route 385, to Mount Carleton

-Mount Carleton Provincial Park is committing to protect and preserve the night sky by applying strict lighting guidelines to reduce light pollution.
-The guidelines are tailored to protect ecosystems, reduce energy consumption, maintain dark skies and promote star and planet gazing on clear nights.
-The project was a joint effort by Parks Canada and the Royal Astronomical Society of Canada.
+Designated Dark Sky Preserve by the Royal Astronomical Society of Canada, Mount Carleton Provincial Park is committed to protect and preserve the night sky by reducing light pollution and energy consumption to maintain dark skies and promote star and planet gazing on clear nights.

 Meet the Friends of Mount Carleton